 They sure do.
 Promotions use cases can get very unique in commerce site so if the promotion isn’t supported out of the box you can extend the promotions connector to support your usecase.

 Yes!
-TAG has built connectors for Magento 1 and 2.
+TAG has built connectors for Magento version 1 and version 2.

 Are these connectors for Drupal 7 or Drupal 8?

-The Magento 1 connectors are for Drupal 7 and the Magento 2 connectors are for Drupal 8.
+The Magento version 1 connectors are for Drupal 7 and the Magento version 2 connectors are for Drupal 8.

 Do the connectors support commerce personalization tools like Adobe Test & Target, Acquia Lift, and Optimizely?